A Local’s 10-Day Georgia Itinerary - Countrywide Road Trip

 Morning

-Quick tip: if you plan to get around the city on your own, and you don’t want to talk endlessly, you should download the Bolt ride hailing app.
-Public transportation in Tbilisi is quite good, and is usually quicker than traveling by car (the traffic here is terrible), but Bolt can be quite convenient and it’s very affordable.
+Quick transportation tip for your time in Tbilisi: if you plan to get around the city on your own, and you don’t want to walk endlessly, you should download the Bolt ride hailing app.
+Public transportation in Tbilisi is quite good, and is usually quicker than traveling by car (the traffic here is terrible), but Bolt can be even more convenient and it’s very affordable.

 I recommend you start your day in the central Rike Park, and spend some time admiring the scenery and enjoying the various attractions such as the singing and dancing fountains, sculptures, and beautiful flower gardens.